HTMLdu/lulzbot-on-cura/README.md

 # lulzbot-on-cura
-This repo makes Lulzbot printers work with genuine Cura making use of the advanced toolpath generations and the new fetures
+This repo makes Lulzbot printers work with genuine Cura making use of the advanced toolpath generations and the new features

 How to install: